-Candidates may NOT be placed in the same school in which a spouse or family member is employed.
+Candidates may NOT be placed in the same school in which a spouse or family member is employed, or in attendance.
 To do so may jeopardize placement at that school and/or district and may result in termination of any/all field experience placements in that district for the student.